-My IBM Thinkpad R40, 1.33 GHz Pentium, 2 Gb RAM, 7200 RPM 160 Gb hard drive, running Windows XP Pro, is now a backup for travel.
-A Dell Inspiron laptop (January 2012) mostly sits in the family room connected to the stereo system via a Soundblaster USB audio I/O. It pulls music through the LAN from the server in my office which currently contains over 10,000 mp3 and other audio files, almost all at 224 kbps encoding or better.
+A Dell Inspiron laptop (January 2012) mostly sits in the family room connected to the stereo system via a Soundblaster USB audio I/O. It pulls music through the LAN from the server in my office which currently contains over 11,000 mp3 and other audio files, almost all at 224 kbps encoding or better.
 The "media" partition is about 67 Gb of data.

 My wife's computer is a Vision desktop with 2.8 GHz Intel processor, 1 Gb of RAM, and a Dell E173 EFP 17" LCD panel.

-The network is online via Comcast 12 Mbps High Speed cable Internet access which in speedtest usually reaches over 20 Mbps download.
+The network is online via Comcast 100 Mbps Internet access.

 This site is intended to be "browser independent" and should display equally well using any browser.
 Uh huh.
 So why should you care?
 Because you should be able to view any Web site without needing to use a specific product, technology, or browser.
 One of the basic design principles of the Mozilla Open Source effort is that all the Mozilla-based products (Mozilla, Firefox, Thunderbird, Netscape, etc.) will conform to the industry standards as closely as possible.
 The W3C (World Wide Web Consortium) is the body that establishes and promotes those standards.